Navanee-321/django-dashboard/README.md

 ## Overview

-The Vulnerabilities Dashboard is a Django-based web application that provides a centralized view of security findings from multiple security domains.

-The dashboard consolidates findings from different sources and presents them through a user-friendly interface with drill-down capabilities for detailed investigation.

-## Features

-### Source Code Security

-* Displays source code vulnerability findings.
-* Provides visibility into application security issues.

-### Docker Security

-* Displays Docker image vulnerability findings.
-* Categorizes vulnerabilities based on severity levels.
-* Supports drill-down analysis of affected images and packages.

-### AWS Security

-* Displays AWS security findings collected from cloud resources.
-* Provides visibility into cloud security risks and misconfigurations.
-* Supports drill-down analysis for detailed investigation of findings.

-## Architecture

-### Frontend

-* HTML
-* Bootstrap

-### Backend

-* Django (Python)

-### Database

-* PostgreSQL

-### Containerization

-* Docker
-* Docker Compose

-### Cloud Inventory Source

-* Steampipe AWS Plugin

-## Data Flow

-Security Data Sources
-↓
-PostgreSQL
-↓
-Django Application
-↓
-Vulnerabilities Dashboard

-The dashboard retrieves security findings from PostgreSQL and presents them through an interactive web interface.

-## Drill-Down Functionality

-Each finding displayed on the dashboard supports detailed investigation.

-Example:

-Dashboard
-→ Security Findings
-→ Selected Finding
-→ Detailed Resource Information

-This enables users to move from high-level summaries to resource-level details for analysis and remediation.

-## Project Structure

-django-dashboard/

-* dashboard/

-  * templates/
-  * views.py
-  * models.py
-  * admin.py

-* vuln_dashboard/

-  * settings.py
-  * urls.py
-  * wsgi.py

-* docker-compose.yml

-* Dockerfile

-* requirements.txt

-* manage.py

-## Key Components

-### views.py

-Contains the application logic and database queries used to retrieve and display findings.

-### templates/

-Contains HTML templates used for dashboard pages and detailed findings views.

-### urls.py

-Defines application routing and navigation.
+The Vulnerabilities Dashboard is a Django-based application that provides a centralized view of security findings from multiple sources.

+The dashboard currently supports:

+* Source Code Security Findings
+* Docker Security Findings
+* AWS Security Findings

+Each finding supports drill-down functionality for detailed investigation.

+---

+## Deployment

+The application is deployed on an on-premises server using Docker Compose.

+Server Access:

+ssh optit@10.10.30.93

+Application Deployment:

+docker compose up -d --build

+---

+## Application Stack

+### Django (Python)

+Backend application framework responsible for dashboard rendering, data processing, and drill-down functionality.

 ### PostgreSQL

-Stores vulnerability and cloud inventory data.
+Stores security findings and inventory data consumed by the dashboard.

 ### Docker Compose

-Used for application deployment and service orchestration.
+Used to deploy and manage application services.

+### HTML / Bootstrap

+Used to build the dashboard user interface.

+---

+## Application Workflow

+Security Findings Data
+→ PostgreSQL
+→ Django Application
+→ Vulnerabilities Dashboard

+The dashboard retrieves findings from PostgreSQL and presents them through a web-based interface.

+---

-## Future Enhancements
+## Supported Modules

-* Additional security integrations
-* Risk scoring and prioritization
-* User authentication and authorization
-* Export and reporting capabilities
-* Historical trend analysis
+### Source Code

+Displays source code security findings.

+### Docker

+Displays Docker security findings.

+### AWS

+Displays AWS security findings with detailed drill-down views for investigation.

+---

 ## Version

-Current Release: 1.0
+Current Version: 1.0